All Categories

 3.2 Coal Chemical and Energy Industries

-In coal-to-oil plants, plate-and-shell heat exchangers are innovatively designed as circulating heat exchange separators, integrating high-efficiency heat transfer and high-precision gas-liquid separation, simplifying the process and saving space.
-In methanol and ethylene glycol plants, they are used as gas-to-gas heat exchangers to recover heat from the syngas exiting the tower.
-They also play an important role in district heating, cogeneration plants, LNG (liquefied natural gas) cold energy recovery, and ORC (Organic Rankine Cycle) cryogenic power generation.
+In coal-to-oil plants, plate-and-shell heat exchangers are adapted into circulating heat exchange separators that combine efficient heat transfer with precise gas-liquid separation in a single unit, cutting down process complexity and reducing the overall footprint.
+In methanol and ethylene glycol production, they serve as gas-to-gas heat exchangers, recovering heat from syngas leaving the reactor tower.
+These units are also found in district heating systems, cogeneration plants, LNG cold energy recovery, and ORC-based low-temperature power generation.

 3.3 Food and Pharmaceutical Industries